 All of the links to the product pages and retailers are listed below and we invite your comments as to what you think of this build.
 Would you do anything different?
 Let us know below.

-With the Xbox Series X console expected to launch around November this year, one of the biggest talking points of…
+With the release of the Xbox Series X and PS5 expected around November this year,…